 Never underestimate the power of a positive attitude.
 Nobody expects you to be an expert straight away, but if you approach a task with enthusiasm, you will immediately make a good impression.
 Your supervisor is far less likely to dwell on your mistakes if you demonstrate a willingness to learn.
-Conversely, acting aloof is a sure-fire way to start off on the wrong foot with your colleagues.
+Conversely, acting aloof or acting as if a task if beneath you is a sure-fire way to start off on the wrong foot with your colleagues.

 2. Make yourself known

 It can be daunting starting a new job where you don’t know anyone.
 Whilst it goes without saying that you need to get to know your team, try to think longer term.
 As a trainee, you will likely be moving departments every 6 months and you will have to get to know a different department each time.
 Get to know as many people as possible early on and you will save yourself time and effort in the long run.
 You don’t need to knock on every partner’s door to introduce yourself in your first week, but by greeting someone in the corridor or having a chat in the kitchen whilst making your morning coffee, you will quickly and effortlessly grow your network within the firm.
 You never know, you could be speaking to the head of the department in which you want to do your next seat.

 Trust us, being able to work the internal document management and email systems will get you a long way.
 Don’t be afraid to spend some time playing around with the IT system to see exactly how it works and discover all the shortcuts.
 Once you’re technologically confident, you’ll be able to focus your attention on the actual work in hand.
 As for IT issues such as frozen computers and server malfunctions, unfortunately they’re part and parcel of office life.......